-Renich, Bruce BA (Sec.Edn.), MA (Intercultural Studies), DipBible&Min.
-EdD., Dean of Associate School Development
+Renich, Bruce BA (Sec.Edn.), DipBible&Min, MA (Intercultural Studies), EdD Dean of Associate School Development

 Bruce, from the USA, graduated from Moody Bible Institute in 1968.
-After completing his B.A. studies at Trinity College, Deerfield, Illinois and teaching briefly Bruce came to PNG from 1973 to 1995, first as a missionary with South Seas Evangelical Church in ESP, then to CLTC as a faculty member, Dean of Studies and Vice Principal.
-He served as Principal of CLTC from 1991-1995.
-On returning to USA he completed his Master of Arts at Wheaton College Graduate School, and then proceeded to do his Doctorate of Adult Education at Northern Illinois University, graduating in 2007.
-His dissertation, "The Transmission of Knowledge: Perspectives on the Change from Traditional to Modern Settings in Papua New Guinea," examined the preferred ways of learning by Melanesians.
+After completing his BA at Trinity College, Deerfield, Illinois Bruce came to PNG from 1973 to 1995, first as a missionary with SSEC in ESP, then to CLTC as a faculty member, Dean of Studies, Vice Principal, then Principal (1991-1995).
+On returning to USA he completed an MA at Wheaton College Graduate School, and then proceeded to do his Doctorate of Adult Education at Northern Illinois University, graduating in 2007.
 He served as the Impact Ministries Pastor (local and overseas mission) at his home church from 2005-2010.
 He and his wife Retta returned to a CLTC faculty position in 2011.